“This is What Undiagnosed ADHD Feels Like”

 Living with an unrecognized condition can lead to years of self-doubt and challenges until a diagnosis shines a light on why everything has been so hard for so long.

-In this video, ADDitude readers and experts share what it felt like living with undiagnosed adult ADHD.
+In this video, ADDitude readers and experts share what it felt like living with undiagnosed adult attention deficit disorder (ADHD or ADD).
 Can you relate?

 What if Feels Like to Live with Undiagnosed ADHD